splinesreticulating/WellSaid/README.md

 - **Remote Access**

-    - `ALLOWED_HOST`: For remote access via Tailscale (see 'Accessing from Anywhere' section)
+    - `ALLOWED_HOST`: For remote access via Tailscale (see 'Accessing from Anywhere' below) -- leave blank or set to 'all' if you don't need access from outside your local network

 - **Security**
     - `APP_USERNAME`: Your username